lruzzier20/APCSFinalProject/README.md

 * ### 5/31/21:
   * Ish: Managed swarm padding.
 Also fixed a bug where invaders would overlap and have multiple lives.
 After that, I made it possible for invaders to shoot and kill the player.
 Invaders shoot randomly.

+* ### 6/1/21:
+  * Ishraq: Created an updated UML diagram based on current structure.
+Also messed around with permission modifier to deter future misuse.